appukuttan-shailesh/CONECT-INT_website/content/event/2021-12-10_seminaire-matteo-saponati/index.md

 * when: Friday 10th of December at 11am
-* where: Salle Laurent Vinay at 11:00
+* where: Salle Laurent Vinay at the [Institute of Neurosciences Timone](https://www.int.univ-amu.fr/contact).

 {{% callout note %}}
 PhD candidate [Matteo Saponati](https://github.com/matteosaponati)  is a student at [Ernst Strüngmann Institute (ESI) for Neuroscience - IMPRS for Neural Circuits](https://www.esi-frankfurt.de/research/vinck-lab/).